 We are totally getting our mad scientist on up in here.
 Bwha-ha-ha-ha-ha!
 Last year we made our Magic Bubbling Potion with dry ice and water for the first time, which was a huge hit.
 This year we added even more fun.
-SEVEN TIMES the fun.
-This is a science activity my kids can’t get enough of!
+SEVEN TIMES the fun with dry ice water.
+These are dry ice experiments my kids can’t get enough of!

 Dry ice is extremely awesome, but you need to be careful with it.
 Safety Warning: Never touch it with your fingers, never put it in your mouth, never lock it in a closed container.
 Dry ice is solid carbon dioxide and it is very cold, even colder than regular ice.
 It is so cold it can actually burn your skin and give you frost bite.
 It also sublimes, or turns from a solid to a gas, quickly, which makes it dangerous when contained.
 If you put some dry ice in a bottle never put the cap on.